v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 <br>**Q: How is data transferred between Microsoft Copilot in Viva Glint and Microsoft 365 Copilot?**

 **A:** Copilot in Viva Glint uses Microsoft 365 LLM technology to process customer data.
 Microsoft 365 LLM technology follows Microsoft’s security and privacy standards.
-Furthermore, data is not transferred between US and EU servers.
+Furthermore, data isn't transferred between US and EU servers.

 <br>**Q: Does Microsoft 365 Copilot in Viva Glint share data with other Microsoft 365 Copilots?**